Food Hub

 Inn Churches hosts, and is part of the steering group for Feeding Bradford and Keighley, which works across Bradford and Keighley to try and coordinate food provision and ensure that everybody who needs food is able to access it, whatever their circumstances.

-We are also part of the Holiday Activities and Food (HAF) programme in Bradford (formerly Healthy Holidays), developed in response to a growing body of research on the triple inequalities of holiday hunger, isolation and inactivity.
+We are also part of the Holiday Activities and Food (HAF) programme in Bradford, developed in response to a growing body of research on the triple inequalities of holiday hunger, isolation and inactivity.
 60% of families with an annual income of £25,000 can’t always afford food during the school holidays, and families on less than £15,000 report a ‘constant struggle’.
 HAF involves more than 40 charities and community groups across Bradford providing meals, cooking workshops and food education, pay-as-you-feel fresh food markets and other activities to ensure that every child in Bradford can be properly fed and healthy.